Dr. Becker, International Authority on Breast Reconstruction

 Traditionally, a tissue expander is placed at the first surgery and used to expand the overlying skin.
 It is then removed at a second surgery and replaced with a breast implant.
-Thanks to the invention of the Becker Expander implant, a second operation may no longer be necessary to replace the expander with an implant; it can all be accomplished in a single surgery, by simply removing the injection port once the correct size has been obtained during the Boca Raton breast reconstruction surgery.
+Thanks to the invention of the Becker Expander implant, a second operation may no longer be necessary to replace the expander with an implant; it can all be accomplished in a single surgery, by simply removing the injection port once the correct size has been obtained.

-The Becker Expander implant has become one of the most widely used implants for breast reconstruction.
-It is used by surgeons in many countries throughout the world.
+The Becker Expander implant is used by surgeons in many countries throughout the world.

 Results of Breast Reconstruction – The Technique Matters.

-The results of our Florida breast reconstruction surgery following mastectomy are directly related to the mastectomy technique that is performed.
+The results of our breast reconstruction in Florida surgery following mastectomy are directly related to the mastectomy technique that is performed.
 The techniques used for mastectomy are dependent on the nature of the condition being treated and the philosophy of the treating surgeon.